xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 - Usually, people use the lowest M mag for Low Dose View beam and with large defocus offset such as -200 or -300 microns.
 You need to the calibrate High-Defocus Mag for this View mag.
 This will make stage shifts still good for such large defocus, as they are interpolated for the defocus offset.
+There is also command to calibrate High-Defocus Image Shift.
+This makes image shift more accurate when with high defocus.
+There are also two script commands for doing the High-defocus calibrations.
+In a separate note, I show two scripts to perform these two calibrations, for multiple Intensities, in a more automated way.
+Please see `Two Scripts For High-Defocus Calibrations <https://sphinx-emdocs.readthedocs.io/en/latest/serialEM-note-two-scripts-for-highfocus-cals.html>`_.

 ..
 Note::